Routes

 The second component the router needs to select the correct action is the request path.
 Typically these are in one of these forms:

-/resources/when referring to the collection/resources/idwhen referring to a single element/resources/id/editto trigger the edit action, not really a part of REST
+• /resources/id/edit to trigger the edit action, not really a part of REST

 RESTful routes combine these paths and verbs in the routing table.